 - Low programmability.
 Bitcoin blockchain can not be reprogrammed to perform any other operations except transactions, for example, the execution of smart-contracts.

 - Absence of complete anonymity.
-Despite the fact that Bitcoin-addresses do not directly point to a specific person, there are ways to establish the identity behind the account.
+Despite the fact that signing message with Bitcoin-address do not directly point to a specific person, there are ways to establish the identity behind the account.

 Thus, based on these shortcomings, ICO Pulse offers you to familiarize yourself with the crypto-currencies that bypassed Bitcoin by any of these parameters and can be used as an alternative to the first cryptocurrency.

-Ethereum is considered the second most important project after Bitcoin and is its direct competitor.
+Ethereum.org is considered the second most important project after Bitcoin and is its direct competitor what makes it one of the best cryptocurrency to invest.
 In terms of the number of transactions per second, ETH has not far gone from BTC.
 At the moment the network capacity is about 20 operations per second.
 But, as Vitalik Buterin says, thanks to future updates of the protocol, the speed can increase by thousands of times.

 The Ethereum platform, as an alternative to Bitcoin, significantly exceeds its programmability.
 It became the pioneer of smart-contracts in the cryptocurrency industry.
 Using ETH and platform capabilities, users can create their own blockchain applications, run smart contracts and issue tokens.